How does the process work?

 Peak, notch and shawl (dinner wear options inclusive with each, grosgrain or satin).
 All in a standard width or a wider option.

-Single breasted 1 button, 2 button and 3-roll-2 button and double breasted.
+Single breasted 1 button, 2 button, 3-roll-2 button and several double breasted options.

-Flaps (3 sizes), jets, standard patches or curved patches.
+Flaps, jets (beson) or patches, including a special hidden patch pocket option.
 Flap or jet ticket pocket also available.
-Chest pockets barchetta welt, patch or curved patch.
+Chest pocket options are barchetta welt, patch or curved patch.

-None, 1mm or 6mm placement and a double row.
+Super fine 1mm or 6mm placement and a raised double row.

 What trousers details can I choose from?